Why Learn Languages

 5. See the World

 Traveling as a speaker of the local language can revolutionize a trip abroad.
 While monolingual travelers are capable of visiting the same places, travelers who know more than one language are more easily able to navigate outside the tourist bubble and to connect and interact with the place and its people in a way that is often inaccessible to those without the language.
-A second language also opens additional doors to opportunities for studying or working abroad.
+Learning a second language also opens additional doors to opportunities for studying or working abroad.

 6. Go to the Source